vikasvarfa/Affworld_Assignment/README.md

  replace the  link
  https://affworld-assignment.onrender.com
- to your localhost machine link in files AddSecret.jsx , Home.jsx , Login.jsx , Signup.jsx  in frontend_02 folder
+ to your localhost machine link in files AddSecret.jsx , Home.jsx , Login.jsx , Signup.jsx  in frontend_02 folder then again start the servers

  this will now take your local machine server to frontend